Atlanta Braves minor league players: Garrett Baumann

 Garrett Joseph Baumann (born August 15, 2004) is an American professional baseball pitcher in the Atlanta Braves organization.

 Baumann attended Paul J. Hagerty High School in Oviedo, Florida.
 He was selected by the Atlanta Braves in the fourth round of the 2023 Major League Baseball draft.
 He signed for $747,500, forgoing his commitment to play college baseball at the University of Central Florida.

-Baumann made his professional debut with the Augusta GreenJackets, appearing in one game.
+Baumann made his professional debut with the Single-A Augusta GreenJackets, appearing in one game.
 Baumann returned to Augusta for the 2024 season, starting 18 games and going 6-5 with a 3.18 ERA and 89 strikeouts over 99 innings.
-He played in one game for the Rome Braves at the end of the season, throwing seven scoreless innings.
+He played in one game for the High-A Rome Braves at the end of the season, throwing seven scoreless innings.
 Baumann was named to Atlanta's Spring Breakout roster during 2025 spring training.
-He was assigned to Rome to open the 2025 season.

-Lucas Braun
+He was assigned to Rome for the 2025 season and started 23 games in which he went 6-9 with a 3.40 ERA and 108 strikeouts over 113 2/3 innings.
+Baumann was assigned to the Double-A Columbus Clingstones to begin the 2026 season and was promoted to the Triple-A Gwinnett Stripers in June.
+Across 24 starts between both teams, he had a 9-8 record, a 5.43 ERA, and 116 strikeouts over 119 1/3 innings.

+Owen Carey

-Lucas Braun (born August 26, 2001) is an American professional baseball pitcher in the Atlanta Braves organization.
+Owen Phillips Carey (born July 22, 2006) is an American professional baseball outfielder in the Atlanta Braves organization.

-Braun attended Palisades Charter High School in Los Angeles and played college baseball at the University of California, San Diego and California State University, Northridge.
-He was selected by the Atlanta Braves in the sixth round of the 2023 Major League Baseball draft.
+Carey attended Londonderry High School in Londonderry, New Hampshire, where he played both baseball and hockey.
+He was selected by the Atlanta Braves in the 15th round of the 2024 Major League Baseball draft.

-Braun signed with the Braves for $347,500, and made his professional debut with the Augusta GreenJackets.
-In 2023, he pitched for Augusta and the Rome Braves.
-He began the 2024 season with Rome before being promoted to the Mississippi Braves.